hokkaidobest/Automation_Test_Side_Project/week_3/part-1/Selenium.md

 ### Scenario:
 1. Open the Chrome browser
 2. Go to Demo Store (http://demostore.supersqa.com)
-3. Add “Album” to cart
+3. Add “Album” to cart and view cart
 4. Change the quantity to 2 and update cart in Cart Page
 5. Verify that Subtotal is $30.00
 6. Click “Checkout” and Fill in the form as below: